jasonbayton/11ty/_src/projects/managed-settings/index.md

 Customisations include:

-- Custom theme (text, background, accent colours) (coming #soon)
 - Hide most BAYTON branding
-- Custom in-app heading & logo (logo coming #soon)
+- Custom in-app title & logo (logo coming #soon)
 - Leverage a generic application icon

-In future versions it'll be possible to configure custom intents also, useful for highly-modified OEM Android builds that may leverage non-standard Android Settings activities without waiting on me to support it (though happy to do so for popular requests).
+In future versions it'll be possible to theme the app, and configure custom intents, useful for highly-modified OEM Android builds that may leverage non-standard Android Settings activities without waiting on me to support it (though happy to do so for popular requests).
+If you'd be interested in these features, they will be prioritised once licence revenue starts coming in.

 ### For organisations